fmaguire/markdown-pprint/README.md

           y = a_Y x = a_X
 ```

+Which illustrates a couple of problems with subscript and the sum notation being crude at the moment.

 This doesn't do anything clever and is only designed to be run only in batch at the moment.
 It will, for example, generate double equations if you run it over a file twice.